piedg/GridRogueLike/README.md

 ## Gameplay Mechanics
 - Every step you take consumes 1 Hunger point.
 If your Hunger reaches 0, you'll start losing Health.
 If your Health drops to 0, it's game over.<br/>
 - Explore to find and collect vital Food to replenish your Hunger and Health packs to restore your well-being.<br/>
-- Dungeon Exploration: Discover interconnected rooms and move between them using Stairs.
-Each room presents new challenges and opportunities.<br/>
+- Discover rooms and move between them using the Stairs.<br/>
 - Your  goal is to locate the Key and unlock the Exit Door to escape and win the game!<br/>

 ## Current Features